What's my vaginal microbiome?

+But these microbes aren't just hanging out in there: the good bacteria in your microbiome actually play a crucial role in your overall health.
 Given that the vagina is the structural connection between the outside world and some of our most important reproductive organs, the local microbiome has evolved to serve as a critical layer of protection against pathogens entering our bodies.

-- Producing bacteriocins, which further inhibit pathogens
+- Lactobacilli produce bacteriocins, which further inhibit the growth of disruptive bacteria

 The DL on dysbiosis

-When Lactobacilli are not present, pathogens can start to colonize the vaginal microbiome, which is referred to as dysbiosis.
-In a state of dysbiosis, there is a higher diversity of bacteria, which can allow disruptive microbes like Gardnerella, E.coli, or Ureaplasma to flourish.
-These bacteria can cause unwanted symptoms like itching, burning, irritation, or pain, as well as catalyze vaginal infections like bacterial vaginosis, yeast infections, and urinary tract infections (UTIs).
+A lack of Lactobacilli in your vaginal microbiome can give pathogens an opportunity to colonize.
+If and when they do, that's referred to as vaginal dysbiosis.
+In a state of dysbiosis, there is a high diversity of various types of bacteria, which can allow disruptive microbes like Gardnerella, E.coli, or Mycoplasma to flourish.
+These bacteria can then cause unwanted symptoms like itching, burning, irritation, or pain, as well as catalyze vaginal infections like bacterial vaginosis (BV), yeast infections, and urinary tract infections (UTIs).

 When the vaginal microbiome is in an optimal state, it can do amazing things.
-It turns out that having protective bacteria like Lactobacillus in your vaginal microbiome can protect you from a variety of other potential health outcomes.
+It turns out that having protective bacteria like Lactobacilli in your vaginal microbiome can protect you from a variety of other potential health outcomes.